hai-vr/documentation/docs/products/prefabulous/universal/generate-speech-visemes.md

 ## How to use

 To use this component:
-- Add a "PA-H Generate Speech Visemes from Face Tracking Blendshapes" component anywhere in your avatar.
+- Add a "PA-VRC Generate Speech Visemes from Face Tracking Blendshapes" component anywhere in your avatar.

 ## Versions